Business Flourished at Corner of Linwood and Gillham Plaza

 The southwest corner of Linwood and Gilliam in 1940, when it was the home of Sight Brothers Chevrolet.

-Today it’s a Jiffy Lube, but the building at the corner of Linwood and Gillham Plaza once housed Sight Brothers Motor Company, Kansas City’s oldest Chevrolet dealer.
-Next door to the south when this photo was taken in 1940, many people attended funerals at the Stine & McClure Chapel, and next door on the west side, a thriving dry cleaning business, Acme Cleansing, operated.
+It’s a Jiffy Lube today, but the building at the corner of Linwood and Gillham Plaza once housed Sight Brothers Motor Company, Kansas City’s oldest Chevrolet dealer.
+Next door to the south, when this photo was taken in 1940, many people attended funerals at the Stine & McClure Chapel, and next door on the west side, a thriving dry cleaning business, Acme Cleansing, operated.

 The Acme Cleansing Company

-It seems that that year, Kansas City was growing and several events spelled good fortune for one wise investor.
-The first thing that happened was the citizens of Kansas City wanted to build a memorial to those who lost their lives in World War I and they chose a site near 27th and Main.
-One of the properties needed for the new Liberty Memorial was the Acme Cleansing Company, which was awarded $117,682 by a condemnation jury.
+It seems that that year, Kansas City was growing, and several events spelled good fortune for one wise investor.
+The first thing that the citizens of Kansas City wanted to do was build a memorial to those who lost their lives in World War I, that happened w, and they chose a site near 27th and Main.
+One of the properties needed for the new Liberty Memorial was the Acme Cleansing Company, awarded $117,682 by a condemnation jury.

 The real estate board, in a Nov.
 12, 1922 newspaper ad, tells the story of the block: